To follow this site via Twitter, go to @jemison_thorsby

 I further believe the increasing rejection of every vestige of a Biblical worldview, much less personal submission to Christ Himself, is at the core of the inexorable civilizational suicide occurring in the United States and the West.

-I am blessed to have been married for over two decades (to the “wife of my youth“), and am the father of Three Musketeers, whose ongoing journeys to manhood have been among my greatest sources of pride and joy.
+I am blessed to have been married for more than 25 years (to the “wife of my youth“), and am the father of Three Musketeers, whose ongoing journeys to manhood have been among my greatest sources of pride and joy, and the most daunting responsibility I’ve ever been given.

 * For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.
 (Romans 6:23)